NuTufts/ubresnet/README.md

 * LArCV2 (tufts_ub branch): library for representing LArTPC data as images along with meta-data.
 Also, provides IO.
 * larlite: classes for meta-data.
 Also provides access to constants for the UB detector geometry and LAr physics
-* Geo2D: a library of 2D geometry tools to help calculate things like intersections of objects
-* LArOpenCV: a library of algorithms using the OpenCV library. built as libraries that are a part of larlite
-* larlitecv: a library to open larcv and larlite files in a coordinated fashion
 * larcvdataset: wrapper class providing interface to images stored in the larcv format. converts data into numpy arrays for use in pytorch

 ## Setup

 ### First-time setup

-* clone this repository: `git clone https://github.com/NuTufts/larflow larflow`
+* clone this repository: `git clone https://github.com/NuTufts/ubresnet ubresnet`
 * setup the submodules, configure environment variables, and build: `source first_setup.sh`
 * if you plan to modify any of the submodules, you will need go to the head branch for each submodule. use: `source goto_head_of_submodules.sh`